 Abstract

-Objectives: Herein, we evaluated the diagnostic performance of apparent diffusion coefficient (ADC) for distinguishing osteomyelitis and reactive bone marrow edema (RBME).
+Objectives: This study evaluated the diagnostic performance of the apparent diffusion coefficient (ADC) in distinguishing osteomyelitis from reactive bone marrow edema (RBME).

-Methods: This cross-sectional study consisted of three groups of consecutive patients with diabetic foot ulcer (DFU) and either osteomyelitis, RBME, or healthy bone.
-All patients had DFU and were referred for magnetic resonance imaging.
-Patients with pre-MRI foot surgery or biopsy, with antibiotic therapy for three days before obtaining, and contraindication to MRI were excluded.
-The presence of osteomyelitis was confirmed by tissue biopsy and the diagnosis of RBME was exclusive.
-All patients underwent diffusion-weighted imaging (DWI) and ADC was measured and validated by two radiologists who were blinded to the diagnosis.
-Finally, the diagnostic performance of ADC was evaluated.
+Methods: This cross-sectional study included three groups of consecutive patients with diabetic foot ulcers (DFU) presenting with osteomyelitis, RBME, or healthy bone.
+All patients had DFU and were referred for magnetic resonance imaging (MRI).
+Patients with a history of foot surgery or biopsy before MRI, those who received antibiotic therapy for three or more days before imaging, and those with contraindications to MRI were excluded from the study.
+Osteomyelitis was confirmed by tissue biopsy, whereas RBME was diagnosed by exclusion.
+All participants underwent diffusion-weighted imaging (DWI), and ADC values were measured independently by two radiologists who were blinded to the clinical diagnosis.
+The diagnostic performance of ADC was then assessed.

-Conclusion: Our results suggest the applicability of DWI as a non-invasive accurate tool for differentiating osteomyelitis from RBME.
+Conclusion: These findings support the applicability of diffusion-weighted imaging (DWI) as a non-invasive and accurate diagnostic tool for differentiating osteomyelitis from reactive bone marrow edema.

 Keywords